Published on May 13th, 2013 | by Daniel Nikulin1

 As much as I love to tell the world about Sayulita, I do it with a heavy heart.
 Like many parts of South East Asia, the difference between what once was and what is now solely due to increased tourism, can be astonishing if not heartbreaking and can change rapidly.
 I can see why it took fifty years for Sayulita to get to the status it has now.
 Those who have been respect and appreciate it, while those who are lucky enough to live there, even more so.
 It is slowly becoming the humble “IT” spot but it isn’t overrun yet.
 Still, I feel like I’ve just told a big secret.

 Flight Centre offers the lowest airfares guaranteed on flights to Puerto Vallarta and the rest of Mexico.
-To book your trip to this incredible destination, visit www.flightcentre.ca or call one of our airfare experts at 1877 967 5302 today!
+To book your trip to this incredible destination, connect with us online, call 1877 967 5302 or visit your nearest Flight Centre store today!